Lemon and Lavender Scones

 - Add poppy seeds, lemon zest, lavender buds and sugar to the flour.
 Mix well.

-- Cut the butter into small cubes or grate it.
+- Cut the cold butter into small cubes or grate it.

 - Rub the butter into the flour using your finger tips till the mixture resembles bread crumbs.

 - Add lemon juice, milk and egg and bring the flour mixture to form a rough dough.
 Do not knead the dough.